 As you step out of the airport, you are suddenly surrounded by taxi drivers and fleet operators.
 Everywhere else, this annoys me to the core but here I was thankful; they offered me their phone/s so that I could coordinate with our team-lead and the others who were arriving at the same time.

 A phone call peppered with some “where are you?”-“I am next to this”-later, we met.

 These guys, in spite of hailing from cities that see ’22°C of extreme winters’ (at least two of them), were way better equipped to handle the wrath of the icy cold winds than I was.
 Or, probably because of that.
 And they wanted to have a leisurely coffee, but unfortunately, they had to hurry up because I felt my face would go numb any minute.
 These guys were a real gem of fellow-travelers, I discovered in the days ahead.

 A few minutes later, we packed ourselves in a taxi, with our rucksacks over it.
 Five breaths later, we were outside our hotel called The White Yak; this is what I love about small towns.

 The hotel had a room with a community fireplace, and as soon as I spotted that, all was and were forgotten.

 Even though I have traveled with complete strangers earlier too (Spiti & Jibhi), this felt like something I had never done before.
 Probably, because these trips happened five years ago and I am hooked on to traveling solo since.
 It took me some time and internal conditioning to get used to having people around me all the time, or factoring them in when plans were being made

 For the initial few hours, I could not understand whether to make note of the fact that:

 - I had to stay up (I had slogged tirelessly at work, and while prepping for the trip; was dying to sleep), or

-- I had to breathe deeply (so that the oxygen level in the body doesn’t dip), or
+- I had to breathe deeply (so that the oxygen level stays optimum), or

 - I had to guzzle water by liters (for the same reason), or